Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/PatternMatching.md

 # Cases

-Each case has one or more patterns, zero or more guards, and zero or more statements.
+Each case must have one or more patterns, zero or more guards, and zero or more statements.

 The first case starts with a pattern that matches when the argument is `Paragraph`, and extracts its `text` field into a variable named `text`: